wyeworks/blog/source/_posts/2019-01-14-use-or-not-to-use-++-operator-in-elixir.markdown

 ## Our first naive implementation

-We could say that a very simple solution to this problem could be an approach where we use `Enum.reduce` and repeat each number, concatenating the list of repeated values to the accumulated list.
+We could say that a very simple solution to this problem could be an approach where we use `Enum.reduce/3` and repeat each number, concatenating the list of repeated values to the accumulated list.

 ```ex
 def number_dups_list(numbers) do